-As you will be aware, the situation with COVID-19 is constantly changing and it could affect our ability to deliver services in the coming weeks and months.
+As you will be aware, the situation with COVID-19 is constantly changing and it could affect our ability to deliver services.

 For a full list of council services affected by COVID-19 please visit our official COVID-19 website

 Help us to keep you and your loved ones safe this summer.
 Get vaccinated if you can, keep washing your hands and please respect personal choice as restrictions change.

 Remember to stay alert to the symptoms of COVID-19 and current self-isolation guidance.
 To find out how to get a test or book your vaccinations, visit eastriding.gov.uk/3stepstosafety

 Following the announcement from the Prime Minister on Monday 12 July, East Riding Libraries and Customer Services are pleased to adapt some of the safety measures previously put in place and open our spaces for wider usage from the 19 July.